Alumni Spotlight: Bonnie Blake, Ed.D.

 While we were developing the program, I became increasingly fascinated with the role of industry in education, so I began pairing up students with board members and industry leaders to give the students practical work experience.
 I made it my mission to help students learn and apply their skills in a very practical way within the media and communications industry.

 As I watched my students flourish I realized that I had a desire to go back to school for my doctorate.
-I felt that earning an advanced degree in Transformative Leadership would accomplish some big personal and professional goals.
+I felt that earning an advanced degree that focuses on transformative leadership would accomplish some big personal and professional goals.
 I did some research and decided on the University of New England Online because it looked like the kind of program that would help me increase my knowledge about helping students in higher ed while simultaneously learning from my student colleagues.

 As a teacher, how did you feel about becoming a student again?

 I just loved my professors, my colleagues in the cohort, the subject matter, and the pace of the program.
-I found that in the Transformative Leadership program online I was able to be very engaged with what other colleagues were finding to be successful, or weren’t as successful as they had hoped.
+I found that in the Ed.D. program online, which focuses on educational leadership, I was able to be very engaged with what other colleagues were finding to be successful, or weren’t as successful as they had hoped.
 We learned from each other.

 The professors were wonderful too.
 They were great communicators and they offered a really good curriculum.
 The readings were so interesting, I would often get so excited about reading an article, or a book, or an assignment that I discovered through class, that I’d be chatting away with my friends about what I was learning.
 It’s so wonderful to deepen my knowledge of a subject area that I’m passionate about in an industry where I hope to continue to contribute.